-Geisinger Medical Center’s Neurology Residency Program was founded in 2012, and offers an integrated approach to teaching the physicians of tomorrow.
-The Neuroscience Institute is comprised of more than 40 adult and 7 pediatric neurologists, 14 neurosurgeons, 5 neuropsychologists and 5 neuro-endovascular physicians.
+Geisinger's Neurology Residency Program was founded in 2012, and offers an integrated approach to teaching the physicians of tomorrow.
+The neuroscience institute is comprised of over 42 adult and 6 pediatric neurologists, 18 neurosurgeons, 38 advanced practitioners and 5 neuro-endovascular physicians.
 Residents benefit from innovative healthcare delivery through a multidisciplinary team of specialists at three clinical campuses.
-Training at Geisinger Medical Center will give participants a level of personalized attention and clinical experience not available elsewhere.
-We take pride in partnering with you to achieve your personal and professional career goals!
+Training at Geisinger will give participants a level of personalized attention and clinical experience not available elsewhere.
+We take pride in partnering with you to achieve your personal and professional career goals.

 - Two-year Endovascular Neurosurgery Fellowship

-- United Council for Neurologic Subspecialties (UCNS)-accredited Behavioral Neurology & Neuropsychiatry Fellowship (pending)
+- United Council for Neurologic Subspecialties (UCNS) accredited Behavioral Neurology & Neuropsychiatry Fellowship

 - Resident and faculty mentorship program